dantrim/Superflow/README.md

 **Superflow** is a package that analyzes susyNt so it is assumed that the **SusyNtuple** package is already checked out in your working directory.

 **Superflow** can also be configured for making fake ntuples and computing charge-flip probability ~out-of-the-box and so requiries the necessary packages in order to be compiled.
-These can be checked out by sourcing the script locaged in *Superflow/scripts/get_superflow_dep.sh*.
 These packages may need to be updated in order to run on ROOT6 by removing dependencies/includes on Cint.
+The necessary packages can be checked out by running the following command (once you have checked out Superflow):

+`source Superflow/scripts/get_superflow_dep.sh`

 At the moment this checks out two packages: